data-apis/scipy-2023-presentation/paper.rst

 each benchmark ten times and computed the average execution time.

 `Fig. 2a`_ and `Fig. 2b`_ display results, showing average execution time relative to NumPy.
-When fitting an LDA model, we observe 1.9x higher throughput for PyTorch CPU, 7.9x for CuPy, and 45.1x for PyTorch GPU.
-When predicting class labels, we observe 2.5x higher throughput for PyTorch CPU, 24.6x for CuPy, and 44.9x for PyTorch GPU.
+When fitting an LDA model (`Fig. 2a`_), we observe 1.9x higher throughput for PyTorch CPU, 7.9x for CuPy, and 45.1x for PyTorch GPU.
+When predicting class labels (`Fig. 2b`_), we observe 2.5x higher throughput for PyTorch CPU, 24.6x for CuPy, and 44.9x for PyTorch GPU.
 In both benchmarks, using GPU execution models corresponded to significantly increased performance, thus supporting our hypothesis that scikit-learn can benefit from non-CPU-based execution models, as afforded by array API standard adoption.

 SciPy
 -----